|Animal Control Division

 - The first thing to do is search your surrounding neighborhood.

-- Second is to visit the Lied Animal Shelter.
+- Second is to visit the Animal Foundation Shelter.

-- While living in North Las Vegas any person owning or possessing a dog or cat must obtain, and thereafter continously maintain for the life of the animal, a license issued by the City of North Las Vegas.
+- While living in North Las Vegas, any person owning or possessing a dog or cat must obtain a license for the life of the animal issued by the City of North Las Vegas.

 - The annual fee for such license shall be:

 - Animal Control Officers will attempt to return stray animals home with a City of North Las Vegas pet license before impounding the stray animal shelter

 - Proof of rabies vaccination, as required by both the State of Nevada and Title Six of the North Las Vegas Municipal Code, and must be provided prior to issuance of the license.